Stone Soup

 6 cups chicken broth (or a combination of broth and water)

-s cooked tubettini or ditalini, or other soup pasta
+2 cups cooked tubettini or ditalini, or other soup pasta

 Salt and freshly ground black pepper to taste